porcoesphino/knowledge/sciences/social/political_science/governments_primer.md

 - [Direct democracy](https://en.wikipedia.org/wiki/Direct_democracy) — the
   people have the direct authority in decision making.
 Modern examples include [referendums](https://en.wikipedia.org/wiki/Referendum) and changes to the constitution.
-- [Semi-direct] - includes when lower governments are direct democracies or when citizens have more ability to trigger a referendum.
+- Semi-direct — includes when lower governments are direct democracies or when citizens have more ability to trigger a referendum.
-- [Lot system] - when important governmental and administrative tasks are performed by citizens picked from a lottery, like in [Athenian democracy](https://en.wikipedia.org/wiki/Athenian_democracy)
+- Lot system — when important governmental and administrative tasks are performed by citizens picked from a lottery, like in [Athenian democracy](https://en.wikipedia.org/wiki/Athenian_democracy)
 - [Representative democracy](https://en.wikipedia.org/wiki/Representative_democracy)